Recycling guide for households

 - Brisbane's Best Recycling Guide for Households (Word - 3.3Mb)

-You can get a copy of Brisbane's Best Recycling Guide for Households by requesting a copy online, phoning Council on 07 3403 8888 or from:
+You can get a copy of Brisbane's Best Recycling Guide for Households by requesting a copy online, phoning Council on 07 3403 8888 or visiting:

 The information in this guide is also available on Council's new free Brisbane bin and recycling app.
 This app can help you learn what to put in the recycling bin, remember your bin collection days and find out more about Council's waste and resource recovery facilities and services.